PhantomPrince07/EDIT-ML-TECH-Qs/README.md

 # EDIT-ML-TECH-Qs
-EDIT ML TECHNICAL QUESTIONS FOR SKILLS DEVELOPMENT TRACK
+EDIT AI/ML TECHNICAL QUESTIONS FOR SKILLS DEVELOPMENT TRACK

 # My Technical Questions Responses for my EDIT AI/ML Application

 ## Overview
-This repository contains my responses to the technical questions provided as part of the EDIT ML High School Summer Internship Program application.
+This repository contains my responses to the technical questions provided as part of my EDIT AI/ML Internship application.
 The responses cover various aspects of programming, statistical analysis, and problem-solving using Python and R.

 ## Contents
 - `src/` contains all source code files.